 13-15.
 Nectarines, Watermelon, and Blueberries

-Fruits are higher in insoluble fiber, which benefits our digestion by supporting intestinal mobility and promote the colonization of lactobacilli and bifidobacteria (16).
+Fruits are higher in insoluble fiber, which benefits our digestion by supporting intestinal mobility and promoting the colonization of lactobacilli and bifidobacteria (16).
 This also includes dried fruits such as dried figs and prunes.

 16-17.
 Oats and Barley